mnikander/transpiler/README.md

 This breaks down the task of intermediate code generation into many smaller parts.
 These parts can be developed, tested, and experimented with individually.

-## Design
+## System Design
-This section outlines key design decisions, the system design, and the strategy employed for testing.
+This section outlines key design decisions, the system design, and the pipeline employed for development and testing.

 ### Choice of the Target Language